Tarzan (1999 film): Plot

-The next day, Porter and Jane prepare to leave on the ship, while Tarzan stays behind with the gorillas.
+The next day, the Porters prepare to leave on the ship, while Tarzan stays behind with the gorillas.
 As the ship's rowboat leaves shore, Porter encourages his daughter to stay with the man she loves, and Jane jumps overboard, followed soon after by her father.
-The Porters reunite with Tarzan and his family, and embark on their new life together.
+The Porters reunite with Tarzan and his family and together they embark on a new life in the jungle.